lawrenceyoon/Restaurant-Reservation-Project/README.md

 This project is a monorepo (both client and backend folders under same directory) that was built on my own to demonstrate my knowledge of a full-stack application.
 Properly routed to the API backend, it does all CRUDL (create, read, update, delete, list) following best RESTful API practices.
 This project (had a blast creating this), taught me key concepts on how the front-end connects to the back-end, how API calls are made as a request to the backend, and received as a response in the client.
 I made 4 relational databases: for development, testing, preview, and production.

+### Additional Noteworthy Tools Used:

+#### Client

+1. Google Fonts for cursive font
+2. Bootstrap and Flexbox for CSS and icons
+3. Jest for testing
+4. React Router DOM Links and additional functions to properly route front-end
+5. Axios, fetch, useEffect to make calls to back-end API

+#### Server

+1. Postman to make requests to server
+2. dotenv to properly store and use env variables
+3. ElephantSQL to host relational databases
+4. DBeaver to check and view databases
+5. Knex to make calls to database to retrieve proper info, create and seed database with tables and data
+6. Jest for testing

 ## Steps

 I made 8 user stories, based on what a real world project would be like.
 Here the user stories and screenshots: